-This post on how to sew a crossbody purse with a zipper is sponsored by the Zipper Shop.
+This post on how to sew a crossbody purse with a zipper is sponsored by Zipper Island.
 But the text, all photos, and any opinions are my own.
 This post also contains two affiliate links, which will allow me to earn a small commission if you make a purchase – but at no additional cost to you.
 Please see my disclosure policy at the bottom of my advertising page for more information.

 My teen daughter (too young to drive) treks through a field and winds through another subdivision to buy trinkets at a local big-box retailer….

 …and she likes funky accessories that aren’t overly girly, because she’s a bit of a tomboy.

 I knew I needed to sew a crossbody purse with a zipper for her to carry, because it would lay flat against her body, and none of her important stuff would fall out!

 This bag is based on a simple satchel found in The Book of Bags: 30 Stylish Projects for Beautiful Sewn Bags, (from my Amazon affiliate).
 I added embellishments and pockets and made a few other changes – essentially, I modified the bag to my daughter’s (and my) taste.
 It’s a common bag design that’s simple and fun to make!